 - Illness: If something at work is causing an illness, covering the medical bills for that is also part of the policy.

-- Repetitive Injury: An injury of the back or chronic issues of carpal tunnel can relate to this category.
+- Repetitive Injury: An injury of the back or chronic carpal tunnel issues can relate to this category.
 If the injury is caused by a repetitive action at work, medical care for that injury is covered.

 - Disability: If the accident or injury has caused permanent disability to the employee, the policy will cover both medical bills and lost wages.

-While worker’s comp policies cover many situations, not everything is covered.
-It’s important to understand what you still might need to cover with a different insurance policy:
+While workers’ comp policies cover many situations, not everything is covered.
+You might need to cover the following scenarios with a different insurance policy:

-- Injuries Due To Intoxication: Check with an experienced lawyer for details if the injured employee is found to be intoxicated while at work.
-Under most policies, intoxication negates the worker’s compensation benefits.
+- Injuries Due To Intoxication: Under most policies, intoxication negates workers’ compensation benefits.
+But if employees attempt to claim those benefits by denying that they were intoxicated, be ready to prove that they truly were.
+Check with an experienced lawyer for details if the injured employee is found to be intoxicated while at work.

 If an employee is injured at work, they must report the accident to their boss and then seek medical attention.
 After the injury is disclosed, the employee will tell any medical professionals involved in their care that the injury or illness is work-related.
 The visit will be categorized as such when billed to insurance.